thiagoesteves/deployex/README.md

  * Ensures all instances remain connected to the OTP distribution, including deployex itself.
  * Supports OTP distribution with mutual TLS (mTLS) for secure monitoring of apps and deployex.
  * Allows access to current log files (stdout and stderr) for both monitored apps and deployex.
- * Provides access to the IEx shell for both monitored apps and deployex.
+ * Provides access to the IEx shell for monitored apps and deployex.
  * Provides installer script to be used with ubuntu hosts.
  * Provides status information per instance:
    - OTP connectivity